emipa606/QuestionableEthicsEnhanced/README.md

 - Adopted the mod on request by Mario55770
 - Added "filling" graphics for the vats, makes it easier to see how much is missing, can be disabled
 - Added support for cloning all features added by https://steamcommunity.com/workshop/filedetails/?id=1635901197]Facial Animation
+- Added support for Biotech genes and xenotypes
 - Added support for https://steamcommunity.com/sharedfiles/filedetails/?id=2830943477]Animal Genetics

 ## Additions by Mario55770